Viens chez moi, j'habite chez une copine

 Viens chez moi, j'habite chez une copine (lit.
-'Come up to my place, I'm living at a girlfriend's') is a 1981 French comedy film directed by Patrice Leconte, starring Michel Blanc, who also wrote the screenplay with Leconte, Bernard Giraudeau and Thérèse Liotard.
-The film is loosely based on a play of the same name, which was also the basis for the 1977 American musical I Love My Wife.
+'Come up to my place, I'm living at a girlfriend's') is a 1981 French comedy film directed by Patrice Leconte, starring Michel Blanc (who also wrote the screenplay with Leconte), Bernard Giraudeau and Thérèse Liotard.
+The film is loosely adapted from a play of the same name, which was also the basis for the 1977 American musical I Love My Wife.

 The film was a box-office success in France.
-It was one of many films starring members of the troupe of Le Splendid, who were considered as France's new comedy stars in the early 1980s.
+It was one of many films starring members of the troupe of Le Splendid, who had become France's new comedy stars in the early 1980s.

 Plot

-Guy, an unscrupulous gas station attendant, scams clients by charging them for oil without putting it in their car.
+Guy, an unscrupulous gas station attendant, scams clients by charging them for gasoline without putting it in their car.
 When his swindle is discovered, he is fired from his job.
 Now homeless (as he was housed by his employer), Guy asks to sleep and stay in the apartment of a friend, Daniel, who is living with his girlfriend, Françoise.
 Daniel, who works at a moving company, helps out Guy by getting him hired although he is obviously not cut out for the job.

 The more Guy stays, the more he creates disaster in Françoise and Daniel's apartment.
 He causes particular embarrassment by inviting Adrienne, an oddball circus performer who believes they are all going to engage in group sex.
+Guy also returns to his dishonest ways by stealing expensive Château Margaux bottles from a client.

-Guy returns to his dishonest ways by stealing expensive wine bottles from a client.
-Daniel falls for Cécile, an ANPE employee whom Guy had met while looking for a job.
+Daniel develops a crush on Cécile, an ANPE employee whom Guy had met while looking for a job.
 Guy helps Daniel cheat on Françoise with Cécile by inventing a business trip as a pretext.

-Guy also crashes their work truck.
+Guy crashes Daniel's work truck.
 This, and his stealing, cause both he and Daniel to get fired from their jobs.
 Françoise sees through Guy's lies and evicts both Daniel and Guy from the apartment.
 Now both unemployed and homeless, Guy and Daniel resort to renting an abandoned factory that Guy wants to transform into a new home.

 Françoise eventually forgives Daniel and welcomes him back.
 Some time later, Daniel and Françoise visit Guy, who is still renting the factory and is now illegally subletting it to a clothing workshop.
 Guy presents them with his new brilliant idea: buying and restoring an old mansion in Quercy so Daniel and Françoise can come and live with him there.